Khel Deewano Ka

-Background
+Background and release

 On 29 November 2018, PSL officially hinted at the making of new anthem through the hashtag #KhelDeewanoKa.
-It was reported on 15 December that the anthem for the fourth season of PSL will be helmed by Shuja Haider and Fawad Khan will sing it, while Young Desi's rap will also be featured.
-This news was soon confirmed by Khan's manager.
-Khan, who previously represented the team Islamabad United for three seasons, will not serve as the team's ambassador this time.
-Haider has previously also collaborated for several songs related to cricket in Pakistan.
-He told The Express Tribune, "This is the first time I'm composing the PSL anthem" and "I've penned the song as well."
+It was reported on 20 December that the anthem would be produced by Shuja Haider, while Fawad Khan would sing it and Young Desi's rap would also be featured.
+Khan previously represented the team Islamabad United for three seasons, and would not serve as the team's ambassador for the fourth season.
+Haider further confirmed to The Express Tribune that he has previously also collaborated for other cricket songs, but for "the first time" he was "composing" and had "penned" the PSL anthem.